jaceksan/pex-test/README.md

 Best practice is to partition table by day / month and move partition older than X into archive tables (fast DDL operation).
 It helps to MERGE (see chapter [Incremental loads](#incremental-loads)) to do not degrade in time.
-Newest feature is so called hierarchical partitioning (by day up to 1 month, by month up to 1 year, ...), which brings additional (Vertica specific) benefits.
+Newest feature is so called hierarchical partitioning (e.g. by day up to 1 month, by month up to 1 year, ...), which brings additional (Vertica specific) benefits.

 ## Optimize projections

-Projections in Vertica are quite similar to indexes
+Projections in Vertica are quite similar to indexes.

-## Secondary projections
+With 10+ or even 100+ types of reports aggregating data by different sets of columns, many SQLs would be suboptimal.

 To satisfy additional reports (see also chapter [New reports examples](#new-reports-examples)), it would be wise to create additional projections.